thomasjshea/Simple-Logo-Generator/README.md

 The application runs in the command line, the user will not have to navigate anywhere.

+I have included a [Video Walkthrough](https://drive.google.com/file/d/1Rzqh6nmDttaYYGJiIhl-rKp6cC-oK0W2/view) on how to use the application.

+These are the Step-by-Step instructions:
 - The user will enter the command "node index.js" to start the application
 - Inquirer will prompt the user with four questions to generate the logo
 - If the user answers all prompts, the logo will be successfully generated.